axt/angr-utils/examples/plot_cfg_bslice/README.md

-BackwardSlice in angr is kind of broken, this example is here to demonstrate only the abilities of custom annotators in angrutils
+No source code is provided here.
+These are just conceptual graphs, to demonstrate future plans, but the API of this is not stabilized yet.